Finding, downloading and installing packages#

-You can view an HTML version of your notebook in Anaconda Repository.
-Log into your account, then from the drop-down menu of the view button, select Notebooks.
+You can view an HTML version of your notebook in Anaconda Enterprise 4 Repository.
+Log in to your account, then from the drop-down menu of the view button, select Notebooks.
 Click the name of the notebook you want to view.

 You can also view an HTML version of your notebook directly from:

 <your-anaconda-repo> with your Repository